 "I've had the recipe for this cake for years--it's a chocolate lover's delight!" writes Ann Purchase of Panama City, Florida.
 "It's so easy to make...and is perfect for cupcakes and bake sale treats, too.
 I get many requests for the recipe."

 Christmas is the perfect time to treat your family and guests to a luscious pie with chocolate, cherries and nuts in a creamy vanilla mousse.
-It's a sweet yet light dessert. —Dorothy Pritchett, Wills Point, Texas
+It's a sweet yet refreshing dessert. —Dorothy Pritchett, Wills Point, Texas

 I live in a big apple-producing state, so I think this recipe represents our region well.
 I tasted this pie many years ago when my children's babysitter made it.
 I asked for the recipe and have made it many times since.